tethyrplays/tethyrplays/session/2021-lmop-with-dm-nicole.md

 **Participants:** Gar, Asher, Aarden. **Absent:** Tarkin, Joe.

 **Travel.** The party travels from Neverwinter by wagon for approx. 2 days, first south along The High Road, then east on Triboar Trail, headed for Barthon's Provisions in Phandalin to deliver supplies.
+Their employer, Gundren Rockseeker, and his protector, Sildar Hallwinter, left earlier on another errand.

 Asher and Aarden helm the reins of the oxen pulling the wagon; Gar rides in the wagon with the supplies.
 After brief introductions, Asher & Aarden discuss the escort mission as Gar rummages through the supplies to determine what the group is transporting.